vtexdocs/help-center-content/docs/tutorials/en/creating-an-application-in-master-data.md

 subcategory: 2AThnkEZAYbk4G4EIs53rL
 ---

-“Application” is a grouper of forms.
-Its function is to organize, divide and establish refined accesses by area.
-In other words, you must create an application and the forms within this application, in order to facilitate the organization of data as required.
-For example: Atendimento Application; Cliente and Ticket forms.
+An application is a grouping of forms that organizes, divides, and establishes refined access by topic in Master Data.
+When you create an application, you can include several forms within it, making it easier to organize data as needed.
+For example, in the Support application, you can have Customer and Ticket forms.

-## How to create the application
+## Creating applications

+Follow the instructions below to create a new application:

-1. In the VTEX Admin, access **Store Settings** > **Storefront** > **Master Data**.
+1. In the VTEX Admin, go to **Store Settings** > **Storefront** > **Master Data**.
-2. Click on the tab **Aplicações**.
+2. Click the `Create applications` button.
-3. Click on the button **Criar Aplicação**.
-4. Enter the name of the **Aplicação**.
+3. Enter the **Name** of the application.
-5. Fill out the field **Criar Cópia De** if you intend to copy the forms from another application.
+4. Select an option on the **Create copy of** field if you want to copy the forms from another application.
-6. Click on the **Salvar** button.
+5. Click the `Save` button.
-7. When uploading the applications page, click on the button **Recarregar Aplicações**.

-<video class="wp-video-shortcode" id="video-1115-2" width="840" height="411" preload="metadata" controls="controls"><source type="video/mp4" src="//assets.contentful.com/alneenqid6w5/7Ibn7u8xVYAUigYkaIQQYI/aa2ca7d7ad7abdc8e30b7f2a7f855da7/CriandoAplicacao.mp4?_=2" />[//assets.contentful.com/alneenqid6w5/7Ibn7u8xVYAUigYkaIQQYI/aa2ca7d7ad7abdc8e30b7f2a7f855da7/CriandoAplicacao.mp4](//assets.contentful.com/alneenqid6w5/7Ibn7u8xVYAUigYkaIQQYI/aa2ca7d7ad7abdc8e30b7f2a7f855da7/CriandoAplicacao.mp4 "//assets.contentful.com/alneenqid6w5/7Ibn7u8xVYAUigYkaIQQYI/aa2ca7d7ad7abdc8e30b7f2a7f855da7/CriandoAplicacao.mp4")</video>

-## How to edit the application
+## Editing applications

+Follow the instructions below to edit an application:

-1. Access the **Master Data** module;
+1. In the VTEX Admin, go to **Store Settings** > **Storefront** > **Master Data**.
-2. Click on the tab **Aplicações**;
-3. In the Application intended, click on the gear icon;
+2. In the desired application, click the gear icon <i class="fas fa-cog"></i>.
-4. Edit the application;
+3. Edit the application.
-5. Click on **Salvar**.

-## How to delete the application
+4. Click `Save`.

+## Deleting applications

+Follow the instructions below to delete an application:

-1. Access the **Master Data** module;
+1. In the VTEX Admin, go to **Store Settings** > **Storefront** > **Master Data**.
-2. Click on the **Aplicações **tab;
-3. In the desiredApplication intended, click on the gear icon;
-4. Click on the **Aplicações **option;
-5. In the desired Application, click on the **Excluir **button, in red.
+2. In the desired application, click the gear icon <i class="fas fa-cog"></i>.
+3. Click **Applications**.
+4. In the row of the application you want to delete, click the delete button ⛔.
+5. Click `OK`.